Minimum length uncertainty relations in the presence of dark energy: Appendix: Conceptual issues -- is physical?

 \section{Appendix: Conceptual issues -- is $r < (\Delta x_{\rm total})_{\rm min}$ physical?}

-In this Appendix, we argue that, while quantum effects on length-scales $r < (\Delta x_{\rm total})_{\rm min} < \lambda_{\rm C}$ cannot be treated {\it explicitly} within the non-relativistic theory, as these correspond to energies for which relativistic quantum effects become important, they are nonetheless {\it physical}.
-Likewise, we argue that, though our (na{\" i}ve) model predicts a minimum probe distance for charged particles, $r_{\rm min} \simeq \alpha_{\rm Q}^2\lambda_{\rm C} \simeq \alpha_{\rm Q}(\Delta x_{\rm total})_{\rm min}$ ($\alpha_{\rm Q} \leq 1$), at which relativistic quantum gravitational effects become important, this too may be regarded as physical, even if the full relativistic theory of quantum gravity required to treat it in detail is lacking.
+In this Appendix, we argue that, while quantum effects on length-scales $r < (\Delta x_{\rm total})_{\rm min} < \lambda_{\rm C}$ cannot be treated {\it explicitly} within the non-relativistic theory, as these correspond to energies for which relativistic quantum effects become important, they are nonetheless physical.
+Likewise, we argue that, though our na{\" i}ve model predicts a minimum probe distance for charged particles, $r_{\rm min} \simeq \alpha_{\rm Q}^2\lambda_{\rm C} \simeq \alpha_{\rm Q}(\Delta x_{\rm total})_{\rm min}$ ($\alpha_{\rm Q} \leq 1$), at which relativistic quantum gravitational effects become important, this too may be regarded as physical, even if the full relativistic theory of quantum gravity required to treat it in detail is lacking.

-Hence, if $\Delta x_{\rm total}(r)$ represents the total (and irremovable) positional uncertainty of a quantum particle, as seen by an observer located at a distance $r$ from its CoM or, equivalently, the irremovable uncertainty in any measurement of $l_{\rm dS}$, obtained via the two-stage measurement process outlined in Sec. \ref{sect3.2}, we may ask the question: is it physically meaningful to consider $r < \Delta x_{\rm total}(r)$?
+Hence, if $\Delta x_{\rm total}(r)$ represents the total positional uncertainty of a quantum particle, as seen by an observer located at a distance $r$ from its CoM or, equivalently, the irremovable uncertainty in any measurement of $l_{\rm dS}$, obtained via the two-stage measurement process outlined in Sec. \ref{sect3.2}, we may ask the question: is it physically meaningful to consider $r < \Delta x_{\rm total}(r)$?
+In general, for a particle of a given mass $m$, we may solve the inequality $r \lesssim \Delta x_{\rm total}(r)$ to find the critical value of $r$, below which this condition holds.